Catalin246/php-web-shop-amazon/README.md

 To Do:

 - solve the errors when you are logged in as admin
-- solve the issue related to the css (tailwibd)
 - home page: redirect to paymey page
 - category page: display the items based on the category
 - payment page

 - export the datbase